CEMI and Coherence Fields

 a. the strong EM field of the brain is a global substrate largely responsible for integrating cognition

-b. biochemical pathways blend or “superposition” into the EM radiation of this field to participate in forming and binding percepts
+b. biochemical pathways blend or “superposition” into the EM radiation of this field to participate in forming percepts

 c.
-CEMI fields are a primary source of full conscious awareness as especially concentrated centers of EM radiation that distribute and rove around somewhat within the brain depending on which regions are active, basically a cause of intentional attentiveness, what we call “will”, whether visual, verbal etc.
+CEMI fields are a primary source of full conscious awareness as especially synchronized neural networks, and ultraconcentrated radiative/biochemical blending within this type of field generates the perceptual substance of intentional attentiveness or “will”, whether visual, verbal etc.

 Brain Structures Involved in Generating CEMI Fields

 Neurons evince dendritic potentials in addition to axon potentials, and each soma (cell body) is attached to numerous dendrites.
-Could amplification of a radiative field to CEMI levels be the result of large exponential increase in the quantity of activated dendrite potentials as wired-together neurons synapse synchronously?
-Could an additional mechanism exist in axons and cell bodies for responding to radiation more or less consciously?
+Could amplification of a radiative/biochemical/EM field to CEMI levels be the result of large exponential increase in the quantity of activated dendrite potentials as wired-together neurons synapse synchronously?
+Do processes within axons and cell bodies also somehow participate in more or less conscious EM fields?

-Does a feeling of consciously “straining” result from CEMI fields maxing out their capacity to activate dendritic potentials and perhaps further neuronal biochemistry as they rove within and course through the brain, a sort of smoothly wavelike swelling that strives to bring more of the unconscious into the sphere of full conscious awareness, rather than a crisply particularate phenomenon?
+Does a feeling of consciously “straining” result from CEMI fields maxing out their capacity to activate dendritic potentials and perhaps further neuronal biochemistry, a sort of smoothly wavelike swelling that strives to bring more of the unconscious into the sphere of full conscious awareness, rather than a crisply particularate phenomenon?

 Some evidence that CEMI fields are orchestrated by the limbic system: